 Late-round gem: Josh Willingham (17th round, 2000).
 He hit over .400 as a sophomore and junior at Division II North Alabama and hit 195 home runs in the majors.

 The one who got away: Cliff Lee (eighth round, 1997).
 Lee was drafted by the Marlins out of high school and then by the Orioles out of JC before finally signing with the Expos in 2000.

 Best first-round pick: Dwight Gooden (fifth pick, 1982).
 David Wright earned slightly more WAR in a Mets uniform, but Gooden had one of the greatest pitching seasons of all time in 1985 and helped the Mets to the 1986 World Series title.

 Late-round gem: Nolan Ryan (12th round, 1965).
-It remains a mystery why Ryan fell so far in that first draft.
+It remains a mystery why Ryan fell so far in that first draft (and as this story from The Athletic explains, there's some confusion to when he was selected).
 Credit to Mets scout Red Murff, who signed Ryan and watched every game his senior season.
 One story says he had a blister early in the season, lost three games in a row and saw his velocity dip into the 80s as scouts from other teams lost interest.